 ADDITIONAL PROTECTION TO LANDOWNERS

-In addition to the statutory provisions referred to above, and in order to further induce landowners to make lands available for winter use as snowmobile trails, Vermont Association of Snow Travelers (VAST) carries a general liability policy with limits of One Million Dollars for each occurrence with an aggregate of Two Million Dollars.
+In addition to the statutory provisions referred to above, and in order to further induce landowners to make lands available for winter use as snowmobile trails, Vermont Association of Snow Travelers (VAST) carries a general liability policy with limits of Three Million Dollars for each occurrence with an aggregate of Six Million Dollars.
 The policy contains an endorsement providing that any landowner who contracts with VAST for access to his, her or its property for recreational use for snowmobile trails, or who grants an easement for those purposes, will be automatically identified as an additional insured, and the carrier will issue a Certificate of Liability Insurance identifying the landowner as an additional insured.